Zagreb: Gastronomy

 Domestic dishes include turkey, duck or goose with mlinci (flat pasta, soaked in roast juices), famous zagrebački odrezak (type of cordon bleu), faširanci (fried minced meat mixed with onions and bread crumbs), and sarma (sauerkraut rolls filed with minced pork meat and rice, served with mashed potato).
 Strudel dishes include štrukli, cottage cheese strudels, and bučnica, a strudel with pumpkin or other fillings (dependent on the region).
 Cottage cheese with cream is a side dish that is eaten for breakfast.
 Desserts include kremšnite, custard slices in flaky pastry, and orehnjača, traditional walnut rolls.
 Licitar, often called licitar's heart, is a colorfully decorated biscuit made of sweet honey dough, written across with poems, traditional names or citations.
 Some are made out of permanent materials to be sold as souvenirs.

 Zagreb is home to two Michelin star restaurants.
 Many restaurants offer various specialties of national and international cuisine.
 Bakeries sell regional pastries like burek, strudels and pies.
-"Pečenjara" are restaurants specialized in serving grilled meats such as ćevapi, patties and lamb. “Špica” refers to a coffee break with friends at cafe’s in the city centre, and is usually paired with dressing well.
-It is busiest on Saturdays around noon, when many “celebrities” can be seen walking in the city centre.
+"Pečenjara" are restaurants specialized in serving grilled meats such as ćevapi, patties and lamb. "Špica" refers to a coffee break with friends at cafes in the city centre, and is usually paired with dressing well.
+It is busiest on Saturdays around noon, when many "celebrities" can be seen walking in the city centre.